Building a Ruby Project

 We ask Ruby project maintainers to exclude ruby-debug from being installed on travis-ci.org.
 Consider the following: a project that installs ruby-debug, tests against 6 Ruby versions/implementations and does 3 pushes a day.
 Given that linecache, one of the ruby-debug dependencies, takes 2 minutes to install in our CI VMs, this results in

 3 * 6 * 2 = 36 minutes of time per day per project

 And, of course, nobody will really use ruby-debug in CI environments.
-To exclude ruby-debug and other gems that are non-essential for your test suite, move them to a separate gem group (for example, :development) and exclude it using bundler_args in your .travis.yml like amqp gem does.
+To exclude ruby-debug and other gems that are non-essential for your test suite, move them to a separate gem group (for example, :debug) and exclude it using bundler_args in your .travis.yml like amqp gem does.

 Time is better spent testing your project against more Ruby versions/implementations and more versions of libraries you depend on than compiling linecache over and over.

 Unless specified, the worker will look for a file named "Gemfile" in the root of your project.